charlesgles9/VideoCompressor/README.md

-# VideoCompressor
+# Shrink Compressor

-A video compressor for android
+- This is a video compressor for android.
+It uses [light Compressor API](https://github.com/AbedElazizShe/LightCompressor)